mreider/mr-grumpy-pants/content/ai-stakes.md

 **Ancient BIOS vs. Modern GPUs**

-It's pretty ironic: we're dumping tons of cash into supercharged GPUs for AI, while our brains are still stuck in caveman mode.
-How do we craft AI output that appeases both our primal and sophisticated sides, catering to conservative, liberal, woke, and nationalistic views all at once?
-Honestly, it seems impossible.
+It's pretty ironic: we're channeling massive resources into advanced GPUs for AI, yet our collective BIOS remains in the Stone Age.
+Trying to curate training data that pleases everyone is like attempting to craft a universal religion.
+Utterly impossible.